-“Blond Squirrels” appears in the Fall/Winter 2016 issue of Prick of the Spindle.
+“Blond Squirrels” appeared in the Fall/Winter 2016 issue of Prick of the Spindle.

 The cashier at the Bla Bla Coffee